 • Practice revenue analytics

-Automation doesn’t just help optimize your practice — it creates convenience for current and future patients and fosters patient loyalty to increase your bottom line.
+Automation does more than help optimize your practice.
+It also creates convenience for current and future patients and fosters patient loyalty, increasing your bottom line.

 When evaluating practice management software, consider those that are scalable, secure, and integrate with other systems you currently use.
 The more information you gather beforehand, the more likely your choice will align with your practice's business needs and goals.